sympy/sympy/doc/src/modules/solvers/diophantine.rst

 :py:meth:`~sympy.solvers.diophantine.diophantine.diop_ternary_quadratic` first converts the given equation to an equivalent equation of the form `w^2 = AX^2 + BY^2` and
-then it uses :py:meth:`~sympy.solvers.diophantine.diophantine.descent` to solve the latter equation.
+then it uses :py:meth:`~sympy.solvers.diophantine.util.descent` to solve the latter equation.
 You can refer to the docs of :py:meth:`~sympy.solvers.diophantine.diophantine.transformation_to_normal` to find more on this.
-The equation `w^2 = AX^2 + BY^2` can be solved more easily by using the Aforementioned :py:meth:`~sympy.solvers.diophantine.diophantine.descent`.
+The equation `w^2 = AX^2 + BY^2` can be solved more easily by using the Aforementioned :py:meth:`~sympy.solvers.diophantine.util.descent`.

->>> from sympy.solvers.diophantine.diophantine import descent
+>>> from sympy.solvers.diophantine.util import descent
 >>> descent(3, 1) # solves the equation w**2 = 3*Y**2 + Z**2
 (1, 0, 1)